AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-48813-search-not-showing-relevant-results-based-on-search-weight-of-attributes.md

 <u>Steps to reproduce</u>:

 1. Install Adobe Commerce with sample data.
-1. Set search engine as [!DNL Elasticsearch].
+1. Set the search engine as [!DNL Elasticsearch].
 1. Log in as an admin.
 1. Go to **Stores** > **Attributes** > **Products**.
 1. Open the *name* attribute.
 1. Open storefront properties tab.
 1. Select [!UICONTROL Search Weight] = *10* from the dropdown value.
 1. Click [!UICONTROL Save Attribute].
-1. Open storefront and Ssarch for the word "Back".
+1. Now open the storefront and sarch for the word "Back".

 <u>Expected results</u>:

-*Backpack* products are returned on the top of search results.
+Backpack products are returned on the top of search results.

 <u>Actual results</u>:

-*Backpack* products are returned in the middle of search results.
+Backpack products are returned in the middle of search results.

 ## Apply the patch